tomorrow1238/Ultraman/README.md

 ## 🗓ToDO List
 <!-- ✅ -->
 ✅ 1.
-Release offline version of Ultraman implementation
+Release offline version of Ultraman based on 2K2K

 🔘 2.
+Release offline version of Ultraman based on ECON

+🔘 3.
 Further improvement of efficiency and robustness.

-🔘 3.
+🔘 4.
 Find a better seam smoothing method.

-🔘 4.
+🔘 5.
 Release of evaluation protocols code for comparison.

 ## 📜Cite